RHEcosystemAppEng/kong-discovery/kong-mesh-federation.md

 ```

 ## Test The Federate Endpoint of Kong Prometheus
 **Ignore** Do not do this block, we are currently getting way too many metrics and need to filter down.
-This is effectively a DDoS attach on the Kong Prometheus right now until we filter down the metrics.
+This is effectively a DDoS attach on the Kong Prometheus right now until we deduplicate the metrics.
 You can try it but at your own risk.
 (To try you need to port-forward the Kong Prometheus to 8888)
 ```
 # curl -v -G --data-urlencode 'match[]={job!=""}'  http://localhost:8888/federate